chrishensel/vb6leap/README.md

 vb6leap
 =======

-An effort to ease maintenance, development and migration of legacy VB6-code where it is not possible to modernize it rapdily without too much effort.
+An effort to ease maintenance, development and migration of legacy VB6-code where it is not possible to modernize it rapidly without too much effort.

+This project aims to mainly aid maintaining VB6 legacy code.
+It is **NOT** intended to revive VB6 or encourage developers to start new projects with that language!
+VB6 has been discontinued and it seems that it will never ever be open-sourced by Microsoft or otherwise be made available free-of-charge, sadly.

 History
 =======